eos/eos/doc/installation.rst

   export PREFIX=${HOME}/.local

-Next, you must configure the EOS build using the ``configure`` script.
+Next, you must configure the EOS build using the ``configure`` script:
-The fo

 1. To use the EOS Python interface you must pass ``--enable-python`` to the call ``configure``.
    The default is \cli{--disable-python}.